 A Guide To Selling a House With a Mortgage

-A good start is to have your property appraised to find out how much it is worth.
-Then work out how much will be left on your mortgage and the amount needed to fund your next residence.
+A good place to start is to have your property appraised to find out how much it is worth.
+This is something LJ Hooker can help with.
+Then, you can work out how much will be left on your mortgage and the amount needed to fund your next home.

 You will be asked to fill in a Discharge of Mortgage form which can be found on your bank or lender's website.
 It will ask for details such as: